-LAWRENCE PRESBYTERIAN MANOR ON U.S. NEWS AND WORLD REPORT BEST NURSING HOME 2019 LIST
+LAWRENCE PMMA ON U.S. NEWS AND WORLD REPORT BEST NURSING HOME 2019

 Lawrence Presbyterian Manor is on the U.S. News and World Report Best Nursing Homes 2019 long-term care list.
 The senior living community received the highest score of High Performing to make the list, available here.